ChrisWeigant.com

 "Permalink" stands for "permanent link."
 Clicking on an article's "Permalink" just takes you to the same full-page article as clicking on the article's title does.

 Permalinks are used when you want to point out an article to someone else, by email for instance.
-Instead of pasting the URL of the site's main page into your email (http://www.chrisweigant.com/), you should go to the article's full page, and then use that URL instead.
+Instead of pasting the URL of the site's main page (http://www.chrisweigant.com/) into your email, you should go to the article's full page, and then use the Permalink instead, so that you will direct people to the appropriate article, and not just the home page of the site.

 What's a "Trackback"?